For Prospective Students and Postdocs

 For undergraduate students: I view it as my responsibility to design a project that you can successfully complete on an agreed-upon timescale, such as over the course of a summer or over two academic terms (for an undergraduate thesis).
 We will meet at least once weekly to talk about your scientific questions, to look over figures, code, and writing, and to help you work through technical challenges.

-For graduate students: I will work with you to find a project of mutual interest, provided of course that it aligns with our mutual interests and with my expertise and abilities.
+For graduate students: I will work with you to find a project of mutual interest, provided of course that it aligns with my expertise and abilities.
 In some cases, there will also be constraints due to funding sources.
 For instance, if your RA support comes from a funded NSF grant, there is some flexibility in the specific approaches taken but the primary topic is set by the proposed scope of work.
 I will be transparent with you and discuss this with you before you make a decision to join the group and whenever your funding source changes.
 I expect all students in my group to be self-motivated and to be present on campus, focus, and engaged.
 I recognize that not everyone works best at 8 AM (or at 6 PM) and that your individual schedule and habits will be flexible, but in order for us to make progress on research and work together as a group, we need to be available for at least ~half of the work day (8-5 PM).

 For postdocs: Postdoc funding is generally tied to a specific project or grant.
 Hence, we will have generally discussed your interests and a specific project prior to joining the lab.